What is the Endocannabinoid System?

 When speaking of anxiety, the ECS exhibits dual properties.
 That is, the endocannabinoid system combats anxiety when low doses of endocannabinoids activate the CB1 receptors.
 But, at the same time, it can also trigger anxiety when high doses of cannabinoids suppress the release of the relaxing-nerve chemical called GABA (gamma amino-butyric acid).

 Moreover, the ECS can drive anxiety by stimulating another group of brain receptors named transient receptor potential vanilloid type 1 channel (TRPV1) that can be considered an extended part of the ECS.
-While CBD (cannabidiol) does not interact much with the cannabinoid receptors, it can also cause similar effects by interacting with TRPV1.

 In short, anandamide acts as an anxiolytic (calms your mind and nerves) on the CB1 receptor and as an anxiogenic agent (promotes anxiety) on the TRPV1.